eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ## Payload mapping configuration

 To enable a custom [payload mapping](/connectivity-mapping.html) for a specific connection, you have to configure a mapping context in the connection configuration object.
-The following example shows an example `mappingContext`.
-This configuration must be embeded in the connection configuration as shown in the [Connections](/basic-connections.html) section.
+The following snippet shows an example `mappingContext`.
+This configuration must be embedded in the connection configuration as shown in the [Connections](/basic-connections.html) section.

 ```json
 "mappingContext": {